stacie.estimate module

 Notes

-• acint: estimate of the autocorrelation integral
+• acint: autocorrelation integral

-• acint_var: variance of the estimate of the autocorrelation integral
+• acint_var: variance of the autocorrelation integral

 • cost_value: cost function value

-• cost_grad: cost Gradient vector (if deriv>=1)
+• cost_grad: cost gradient vector (if deriv >= 1)

-• cost_hess: cost Hessian matrix (if deriv==2)
+• cost_hess: cost Hessian matrix (if deriv == 2)

 • cost_hess_scales: Hessian rescaling vector, see robust_posinv.